-Before takeoff, you will undergo a series of medical exams and a physical condition assessment, you will be assisted and trained for three months by aerospace professionals: cardio training sessions, high-G training in a centrifuge, acclimation to microgravity through a series of parabolic flights on board a Boeing 727, acclimation to high accelerations and speed changes on board a fighter jet flying over Mach 2, complete presentation of the spaceship and of the flight schedule, stress management strategies and emergency simulations.
+Before takeoff, you will undergo a series of medical exams and physical assessments to ensure your readiness for this epic adventure.
+You'll be trained for three months by aerospace professionals, including cardio training sessions, high-G training in a centrifuge, acclimation to microgravity through a series of parabolic flights on board a Boeing 727, acclimation to high accelerations and speed changes on board a fighter jet flying over Mach 2, a complete presentation of the spaceship and flight schedule, stress management strategies, and emergency simulations.

-Attention!
-Five... four... three... two... one...
+Finally, the moment arrives: Five... four... three... two... one...
 Ignition!
-The rocket will take off and you will feel the most intense sensations of your life!
-With an acceleration of 3G, the first minutes will be challenging, but soon, the first stage of the rocket will separate and the distance covered will already amount in several dozens of kilometers.
+The rocket will take off, and you'll feel the most intense sensations of your life!
+With an acceleration of 3G, the first few minutes will be challenging, but soon, the first stage of the rocket will separate, and you'll cover dozens of kilometers in no time.

-The agitation will give way to calm, the vibrations will turn into softness, and the famous tone poem "Thus Spoke Zarathustra, Op 30" by Richard Strauss will be played in your headset just when you feel the first effects of weightlessness!
-A moment crazy, moving and totally unimaginable!
+As the shaking subsides and the vibrations become gentle, the famous tone poem "Thus Spoke Zarathustra, Op 30" by Richard Strauss will be played in your headset, and you'll experience weightlessness for the first time!
+This moment will be crazy, moving, and totally unimaginable!

-You will catch sight of the Earth and will be captivated by its absolute beauty and by a harmony of cerulean shades and perfection that only men who traveled in space know.
-And yet, without you even realizing it, your spacecraft will already be at more than 38,000 kmph!
+As you catch sight of Earth, you'll be captivated by its absolute beauty and the harmony of cerulean shades and perfection that only those who have traveled in space can truly appreciate.
+And yet, before you know it, your spacecraft will be traveling at over 38,000 kmph!

-Hour after hour – but you will lose track of time –, the Moon will look bigger and bigger, and the grayish disk will gradually give way to an opulent sphere, and you'll distinguish craters with more and more details.
+Hour after hour, you'll lose track of time as the Moon grows larger and larger.
+Its grayish disk will gradually give way to an opulent sphere, and you'll distinguish craters with increasing clarity.

-Nearly three days will have elapsed from the take-off time, and now orbiting around the ash satellite, you will fly over the surface at an altitude of only 200/300 kilometers!
-The spaceship will slow down and the hidden face of the Moon will appear!
-For about thirty minutes, all communication with the Earth will become impossible, and now alone in space, you will be ready to propose to your beloved as nobody did before!
-"Fly me to the Moon" by Frank Sinatra will be played in your headset, and you will pull the engagement ring out of the box that you secretly hid in your suit, while the lunar craters continue to pass under your feet.
-You will be totally out of touch with the reality!
+After nearly three days, you'll orbit around the ash satellite, flying over the surface at an altitude of only 200/300 kilometers!
+As the spaceship slows down, the hidden face of the Moon will appear, and for about thirty minutes, communication with Earth will be impossible.
+This will be the perfect time to propose to your beloved as no one ever has before!
+As "Fly me to the Moon" by Frank Sinatra plays in your headset, you'll pull the engagement ring out of the box that you've secretly hidden in your suit, while the lunar craters continue to pass under your feet.
+You'll be totally swept away by the moment!

-Once the Moon bypassed, you will see the planet Earth rise on the horizon.
+Once the Moon is behind you, you'll see Earth rise on the horizon.
 The splendid bluish globe will rise behind the grayish summit of some rocky craters, and communications with Cape Canaveral will be re-established.
-The spacecraft will then take the way back for a few dozen hours during which you will relax and enjoy the last sensations of weightlessness and cosmic tranquility.
+The spacecraft will then begin its journey back to Earth, allowing you to relax and enjoy the last sensations of weightlessness and cosmic tranquility.

-At an altitude of about 100 kilometers, the atmospheric density will start to be felt, and the temperature of the heat shield will increase considerably, so that a bright plasma trail will be visible through the portholes.
-Hang on tight as you reach the halfway point to the stratosphere, deceleration will get close to 5G!
-But a few minutes later, the parachutes will be deployed and retro-rockets will allow for a smooth landing of your space capsule to land smoothly.
-Media from around the world will be there, witnesses of the spectacular way you returned from space, having conquered both the vast unknown and the heart of your beloved!
+As you approach an altitude of about 100 kilometers, the atmosphere will become denser and the heat shield will begin to heat up rapidly, creating a brilliant plasma trail that will be visible through the portholes.
+Hang on tight as you reach the halfway point to the stratosphere, as the deceleration will approach 5G!
+However, after a few minutes, the parachutes will be deployed and the retro-rockets will allow for a smooth landing of your space capsule.
+Media from all around the world will be present to witness the spectacular way you returned from space, having conquered both the vast unknown and the heart of your beloved!